mitou/jr.mitou.org/_posts/english/2024-09-01-bento_color.md

 ---
+lang: en
 layout: post
 title: |
-  reprODucE - 生物学に特化したシミュレーションソフト
+  BentoColor - An App for Easily Creating Colorful Bento Boxes Using Templates
 description: |
-  生物の複雑な現象を理解する上で、理論的アプローチは必要不可欠です。生物学に特化したシミュレーションソフト「reprODucE」は、直感的なインターフェイスで生命現象のグラフを作成するだけで、複雑な立式やプログラミングなしに数理モデルの構築とシミュレーションを行うことができます。reprODucEを通して多くの人に生物の理論に触れてもらえたら嬉しいです。
+  BentoColor is here to solve the common issues of bento lunches appearing dull and repetitive.
+By simply selecting your preferred template, the app suggests side dishes that correspond to each color, taking into account the contents of your refrigerator.
+Once your bento is complete, our unique scoring feature evaluates its colorfulness, allowing you to track your progress through score graphs and AI feedback.
+Even on busy mornings, you can effortlessly create a vibrant bento by following the template.

-permalink: /projects/2024/reproduce
+permalink: /english/projects/2024/bento_color
-thumbnail: /assets/img/projects/2024/reproduce.webp
+thumbnail: /assets/img/projects/2024/bento_color.webp
 twitter_card: summary_large_image
 ---

-{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'reproduce'" | first %}
+{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'bento_color'" | first %}
 {% assign translations = site.data.translations %}
 {% assign lang         = page.lang | default: 'ja' %}